KnyshBohdan/replicated-log/README.md

 - GRPC protocol for efficient message transfer between components
 - Customizable delay for simulating message processing time
 - Write concern parameters and asynchronous messages sending
+- Sending the heartbeat from Secondary to Master
+- Based on Secondary health categorized into: [GOOD, FAIR, POOR].
+- Resend messages if sending takes too long or fails

 ## Build